geetanshi0205/PitchSnitch/README.md

 # 🎯 PitchSnitch

-A AI powered platform that transforms raw hackathon ideas into winning strategies and actionable plans.
+An AI-powered platform that transforms raw hackathon ideas into winning strategies and actionable plans.

 ## Features